kamermanpr/SPARS/outputs/4A-stimulus-response-5.md

 This script is part 5 of our analysis of the stimulus-response characteristics of the SPARS.
 In this analysis we examined whether there is a linear relationship between change in stimulus intensity and change in rating magnitude between two successive stimuli, irrespective of the direction of the change?

-Descriptive plots of the data are provided in _"outputs/4A-stimulus-response-1.html"_, modelling of the stimulus-response relationship is described in _"outputs/4A-stimulus-response-2.html"_, the diagnostics on the final linear mixed model are described in _"outputs/4A-stimulus-response-3.html"_, and the stability of the model is described in _"outputs/4A-stimulus-response-4.html"_.
+Descriptive plots of the data are provided in _"outputs/4A-stimulus-response-1.html"_, modelling of the stimulus-response relationship is described in _"outputs/4A-stimulus-response-2.html"_, the diagnostics on the final linear mixed model are described in _"outputs/4A-stimulus-response-3.html"_, the stability of the model is described in _"outputs/4A-stimulus-response-4.html"_, and the variance in ratings at each stimulus intensity is described in _"outputs/4A-stimulus-reponse-6.html"_.

 ----